 - Discuss the state of recess.
-What challenges are occuring?
+What challenges are occurring?
 What solutions might exist?

 - Agree on roles and responsibilities.
 Who is responsible for what game or what area of the playground?

 - Agree to a rotation for game station assignments, such as weekly or bi-monthly.
-For example, which adult would like to be responsible for foursquare versus 3 line basketball next week?
+For example, which adult would like to be responsible for Knock-Down Soccer versus Magic Tag next week?

-These meeting are an opportunity for thoughtful planning to create milestones for team building and for consistency and accountability goals, and to decide on rotating leadership roles for team members.
+These meetings provide an opportunity for thoughtful planning.
+They create milestones for team building, consistency and accountability goals, and the opportunity to decide on rotating leadership roles.

 Print out this poster and get started!